 Sometimes you need a little push to make changes.
 People can see things that would look great on you that you might not necessarily see yourself.
 I typically like a more blonde shade of strawberry blonde for myself.
-My friend Anna, @annamcgroarty, is a colorist at Sally Hershberger in Los Angeles.
+My friend Anna, @annamcgroarty, is a colorist based in Los Angeles.

-The upside: Rich color, ammonia free formula, professional looking color results, even at home.
+PROS | Rich color, ammonia free formula, professional looking color results at home.

-The downside: Hard to find and expensive (for at-home color) if you aren’t a professional colorist, must also use INOA developer.
+CONS | Hard to find in-store (easy online) and expensive for at-home color.
+Must also use INOA developer.
 Consistency is very thick, can be difficult to spread through the hair.

 This came out a little too dark for my taste at first, but within 3 washes was perfect and such a pretty shade.

 Related Post | Best Shampoos + Conditioners to Maintain Red Hair Color

 This came out PERFECT at first, it was the perfect coppery strawberry blonde shade.
 But it also did fade quickly, so by the end of 4 weeks it needed a red-pick-me-up.
 But if you want your hair to be more blonde than copper, try this mix.